flopana77/klipper/docs/G-Codes.md

 - `G10`: Retracts the filament using the currently configured parameters.
 If z_hop_height is set to a value greater cero, besides retracting the filament, the nozzle is lifted by set value.
-- `G11`: Unretracts the extruder using the currently configured parameters.
+- `G11`: Unretracts the filament using the currently configured parameters.
 If z_hop_height is set to a value greater cero, besides unretracting the filament, the nozzle is lowered back on the print with a vertical movement.